buildfirst/buildfirst/ch04/05_heroku-deployments/README.md

 git commit -m "init"
 ```

+As a first step to use the Heroku toolbelt, we need to login with it, using `heroku login`.

+![heroku-auth.png][2]

 Then, there's only two more steps, let's create the app on Heroku.
-This is _a one time thing_.
+This is _a one time thing_, to create our app on Heroku.

 ```shell
 heroku create